*** IMPORTANT Postage rates ***

 PLEASE NOTE:

-If making multiple purchases or (where applicable) requiring shipping by UK 1st Class or Courier- the latter both in the UK and definitely Overseas - is required, then please note the following:
+or (where applicable) requiring shipping by UK 1st Class or Courier- the latter both in the UK and (definitely) Overseas - is required then please contact us either by 'phone of e-mail.

+NB.
 Also, please note that shipping costs include £1.95 towards the outer transit envelope

 Portrait format.
 Hardback.
 154 pages.
 B&W. Maps.
 The Pacific Coast Company served the West Coast from San Diego to Alaska and its rail systems although initially narrow gauge, were later incorporated include standard gauge.
 The Seattle line was the last railroad survivor of the Pacific Coast Company which was then incorporated into the Great Northern in 1965.
 Complementing the railroad, was a fleet of coastwise steamers which dominated California's north-south transporation in the 19th Century.